-- 1 Attach a proper lens to the camera. - 2 Set the focus mode lever to AF. - 3 Set [AF mode] in the [ Rec.
-Mode] menu to AF.S. - 4 Set focus on a position the subject will pass. - 5 Press the shutter release button fully.
+- 1 Attach lens to the camera. - 2 Set the focus mode lever to AF.S. - 3 Set focus on a position the subject will pass. - 4 Use the cable switch CS-205 and press the shutter release button fully.

 The shutter is released automatically when the subject comes into focus in the set position.